Judiciary Act of 1869: Supreme Court size

 There were eight justices serving on the Supreme Court at the time the Act was enacted.
 The Judicial Circuits Act of 1866 had provided that the Court be reduced in size from ten to seven justices, but the reduction was to occur only as seats were vacated.
 Only one seat was vacated between the 1866 and 1869 Acts (this was in addition to the one vacancy that already existed when the 1866 Act took effect).

 The 1869 Act set the Court at nine members:

-The 1869 Act had the effect of creating a single new seat, filled by the appointment of Joseph P. Bradley.
+The 1869 Act created a single new seat, filled by the appointment of Joseph P. Bradley.

 U.S. Circuit Courts

 In addition, the 1869 Act stipulated that each of the nine circuit courts of the United States would have a circuit judge appointed who would reside in that locale and have the same power and jurisdiction as the Supreme Court justice assigned to the circuit.
 It was stipulated that the chief justice and each of the associate justices had the duty to sit at least one term in the circuit every two years.
 The circuit court could be held by the circuit judge, the Supreme Court justice, or the two could hold the court together, in which case the Supreme Court justice would preside.
 Up until this time, circuit courts were normally only staffed by district judges and Supreme Court justices "riding circuit".